Start Strong FAQs 2023

 Questions affecting Community Preschools and Long Day Care

-The 2023 Start Strong Program, including fee relief funding, will commence January 2023.
+The 2023 Start Strong Program, including fee relief funding, commenced in January 2023.

 Community and mobile preschools funded under the Start Strong for Community Preschool program or the Mobile Preschool Funding Program do not need to apply for funding.
 Funding will be automatically applied for services that are eligible for Start Strong for Community Preschools or the Mobile Preschool Funding Program and have signed the Funding Agreement.

-Approved Providers of community preschool services who are not currently funded through Start Strong can contact the NSW Department of Education by sending an email to: firstname.lastname@example.org.
+Approved providers of community preschool services who are not currently funded through Start Strong can contact the NSW Department of Education to find out how they can be included in Start Strong funding by sending an email to: email@example.com.

-Start Strong funding, including fee relief funding, is paid to services who then pass on the funds to families in the form of reduced fees.
+Start Strong funding, including fee relief funding, is paid to services who then pass it on to families in the form of reduced fees.